selfrefactor/rambda/NEXT_VERSION_CHECKLIST.md

+sync lenses types with ramda

+- innerJoin
 - gt
 - gte
 - reduceBy
 - hasIn

 go to source definition in vscode works better for ramda than for rambda

+---
+test for which cases - ts, js
+---
+such types as `SortObjectPredicate` need to be exported
 ---
 in js project like niketa theme, go to source lead to readable code, is ramda the same?